 - Making requested or needed repairs as soon as possible.

-- Maintaining the property's peace and quiet.
+- Maintaining the unit's peace and quiet.

 Overview of Washington State Tenancy Laws